atryt0ne/atryt0ne.github.io/about.md

   I don't really do maintenance, so don't expect frequent updates here.
   Random stuff will probably end up here.
 Projects I work on?
 Things I find interesting?
 Shitty poetry?
 Not so shitty stories?
 All here.
   Poke around if you like.

+  Here's my resume, if you want a more traditional overview though - [resume](./uploads/resume.pdf)